runmat-org/runmat/PLAN.md

 - Replaced the isometric 3D projection with a perspective transform and updated the plotting code accordingly.
 - Updated integration tests and documentation to reflect the new approach.

+### 2025-08-24
+- Removed clippy allowances in the plotting crate by computing plot bounds internally.
+- Verified that perspective-based 3D plotting works without lint overrides and all tests pass.